matloff/fasteR/README.md

 > last eruption.
 As mentioned, these operations are key features of R,
 > so devise and run as many examples as possible; err on the side of
 > doing too many!

+### Recap:  What you have learned in this lesson

+As mentioned, the data frame is the fundamental workhorse of R.  It is made up of columns of vectors (of equal lengths), a fact that often comes in handy.

+Unlike the single-number indices of vectors, each element in a data frame has 2 indices, a row number and a column number.
+One can specify sets of rows and columns to extra subframes.

+One can use the R **nrow** function to query the number of rows in a data frame; **ncol** does the same for the number of columns.

 ## <a name="less4"> </a> R Factor Class